emilyJLin95/linode-workshop/README.md

 npm start
 ```

 If you now navigate to your Linode instance's IP address, you should see your Node app being hosted!
-If you feel particularly like a n00b, you can always go to the Linode dashboard to get your IP address.
-Otherwise, you can bash it up with:
+You can always go to the Linode dashboard to get your IP address, but you can also just bash it up with:

 `ip route get 8.8.4.4 | awk '{print $NF; exit}'`

-Share your link with friends and now you have a chat service!
+If you put this address in your browser, you should find the Socket.io chat app running.
+Share your link with friends - you have a chat service!
 <br>
 <br>
 ![Final product!](/img/final.PNG)